-There are also reasons that, although not rendering the marriage legally void, may allow the court discretion to make the marriage voidable for purposes of entering an annulment of the marriage.
+Some people have questions regarding having an annulment vs divorce in Arizona.
+There are also reasons that, although not rendering the marriage legally void, may allow the court discretion to make the marriage voidable for purposes of entering an annulment of marriage in Arizona.
 The Arizona Court of Appeals has upheld a trial judge’s decision to declare an otherwise legal marriage voidable and, hence, grant an annulment declaring the marriage void.
 One such example occurred in the case of Medlin v.
 Medlin.
 The Arizona Court of Appeals in Medlin held that a marriage is similar to a contract requiring both parties to have the mental capacity to understand the contract before entering into the contract such that a spouse who was incapable of understanding the nature of the quasi-contractual agreement to marry may have the marriage annulled.

 The Arizona Supreme Court in the case of Jackson v.
-Industrial Commission held that false representations of love and affection coupled with a fraudulent intent to deprive the other spouse of his or her property provided sufficient basis to annul the marriage in Arizona.
+Industrial Commission held that false representations of love and affection coupled with a fraudulent intent to deprive the other spouse of his or her property provided sufficient basis for an annulment of marriage in Arizona.
 In yet another Arizona Court of Appeals decision in the case of State Compensation Fund vs. Foughty and Industrial Commission.
 The court of appeals held that a person with deeply held religious convictions who marries a person she believed to share the same religious beliefs could have her marriage annulled because there was an absence of a meeting of the minds regarding their religious views and practices.

 The Arizona Supreme Court has gone as far to hold in the case of Southern Pacific C. vs. Industrial Commission that an annulment of a void or voidable marriage is permissible even if the same facts would provide a basis for a dissolution of the marriage.
 The trial court still has the power to divide the parties assets and debts and to issue child custody and child support orders if the marriage if the court annuls the marriage, according to Arizona Revised Statute Section 25-302.